Krien/SimpleZNSDevice/README.md

 # How to use the SimpleZNSDevice
 SimpleZNSDevice is an interface that we can use to interface with the ZNS device through SPDK.
 It comes with an interface that allows to write to zones without worrying about SPDK internals.
 There are functions for reading lbas, writing lbas, erasing zones, getting write heads of zones and getting general device information.
 Functions for now are synchronous, but asynchronous functions may be added in the future.
 It can at the moment be used as a:
-* Shared library called `znsdevicelib`.
+* Shared library called `szd_lib`.
 For examples on how to use this lib, look in tools.

 # How to build
 There are multiple ways to built this project.